About Manufactured Housing

 Even in the face of the recent housing crisis, responsible homeownership with the proper financing can provide economic security, stability and a financial legacy for future generations.
 For many American families, their home is their most important financial asset; and for low-income families, homeownership provides a chance to climb out of poverty.

 - Home equity is a major source of personal wealth in the United States.
-It comprises roughly one-third (31.8%) of net worth for American households.
-Home equity plays an even more important role for low- and middle-income families, accounting for approximately half of the net worth of families in the bottom 60% of the income distribution in 2007.
+It comprises 25% of net worth for American households.
+Home equity plays an even more important role for low- and middle-income families, accounting for 42% of the net worth of lower income families and 46% of middle income families in 2010.

-- The U.S. government recognizes homeownership as a public good, providing $137.6 billion in homeownership subsidies in 2009 .
-The mortgage interest tax deduction makes up the lion’s share of the subsidies at $86.4 billion in 2009 and an estimated $90.8 billion in 2010, although it benefits mostly upper- and middle-income homeowners.
+- The U.S. government recognizes homeownership as a public good, providing $229 billion in homeownership subsidies in 2016.
+The mortgage interest tax deduction — benefiting mostly upper- and middle-income homeowners — makes up the lion’s share of the subsidies at an estimated $62.4 billion in 2016.

 Manufactured housing is a significant source of affordable homeownership that should be leveraged and more proactively protected.
 It opens the door to homeownership for families who, in many of the nation's housing markets, cannot afford to buy a site-built home.
-More than 17 million Americans live in manufactured housing.
+Nearly 18 million Americans live in manufactured housing.

-- Owners of manufactured homes are disproportionately low-income: in 2009, the median annual household income for those living in manufactured housing was $30,000, versus a national median of $49,777.
-Seventy three percent of manufactured home households earn less than $50,000.
+- Owners of manufactured homes are disproportionately low-income: in 2013, the median annual household income for those living in manufactured housing was $28,400, versus a national median of $51,939.
+About 75% of manufactured home households earn less than less than $50,000.

-- In the late 1990s, manufactured housing represented 66% of the new affordable housing produced in the United States, and it remains the largest source of unsubsidized affordable housing in the country.
-Today, there is still continued demand for manufactured homes as an affordable housing option; manufactured home communities demonstrated stable occupancy rates between 2008 and 2009, hovering around 90%.
+- In the late 1990s, manufactured housing represented two-thirds of the new affordable housing produced in the United States, and it remains the largest source of unsubsidized affordable housing in the country.

 Manufactured homes are frequently misrepresented, stigmatized and overlooked as a source of affordable housing due to outdated stereotypes of “trailers” and “mobile homes,” yet manufactured housing that is well built and maintained can be attractive, more energy efficient than some site-built homes, grow in value and open the door to homeownership for millions of families.

-- Produced in one-fifth the time and at half the cost of site-built homes, manufactured housing assembled in a controlled, factory environment uses fewer materials and generates 35%-40% less waste than comparable site-built units.
+- Produced in one-fifth the time and at half the cost of site-built homes, manufactured homes assembled in controlled, factory environments use fewer materials and generate 35%-40% less waste than comparable site-built units.

-- Compared to a typical HUD Code manufactured home, an Energy Star qualified manufactured home can save homeowners from $190 to $246 a year in average energy costs, or 24% to 29% of total heating and cooling costs.
+- Compared to a typical HUD Code manufactured home, an ENERGY STAR qualified manufactured home can save homeowners on average between $190-$246 a year in energy costs, or 24-29% of total heating and cooling costs.

 - By owning the land beneath their homes, manufactured homeowners increase the likelihood of price appreciation.
-In 2009, about 74% of new manufactured homes were placed on private property, while the remaining 26% were sited in land-lease communities.
-Overall, however, an estimated 2.9 million manufactured homes – or 43% of all manufactured homes in the United States – are located in land-lease communities.
-In these “parks,” new ownership structures like resident-owned cooperatives and community land trusts offer homeowners enhanced stability and security.
+In 2015, about 66% of new manufactured homes were placed on private property, while the remaining third were sited in land-lease communities.
+Overall, however, an estimated 2.9 million manufactured homes — or 43% of all occupied manufactured homes in the United States — are located in land-lease communities.* In these “parks,” new ownership structures like resident-owned cooperatives and community land trusts offer homeowners enhanced stability and security.

-- The life expectancy of modern manufactured housing is equivalent to comparable site-built housing.
-Properly-installed manufactured housing under HUD’s new construction code is also as safe and storm resistant as any other new home.
+- The life expectancy of modern manufactured homes is equivalent to comparable site-built homes.
+Properly-installed manufactured housing under HUD’s new construction code is as safe and storm resistant as site-built homes.

 CFED, a national nonprofit organization, is unlocking this potential through an initiative called I’M HOME, or Innovations in Manufactured Homes.
 I’M HOME supports programs across the country that are opening the door to homeownership for low- and moderate-income families and helping them build assets through manufactured homes.

 - With the help of ROC USA®, its Certified Technical Assistance Providers and community development financial institutions, homeowners in manufactured housing communities are organizing cooperatives to gain long-term control of the land beneath their homes.
-ROC USA® and its network members have helped convert 35 communities including 2,186 homes into resident-ownership.
-In New Hampshire, where the ROC USA® model was pioneered, resident owned cooperatives already account for almost 30% of the total manufactured housing community market, and similar efforts are afoot in other states including Minnesota, Delaware, Oregon and New York.
+ROC USA and its network members have helped convert 190 communities including more than 10,000 homes into resident-ownership.
+In New Hampshire, where the ROC USA model was pioneered, resident owned cooperatives already account for one-third of the total manufactured housing community market,*** and similar efforts are afoot in other states including Minnesota, Delaware, Oregon and New York.

 For a downloadable version of this fact sheet with full citations, click here.